MrGoots/MachineLearning_Project/README.md

 ## Project Intent:
 Time-Series Forecasting for Food Prices
 Create a model that predicts food prices based on historical data.
 Use time-series analysis and explore techniques.
-Customer Segmentation and Market Analysis to segment customers based on their behaviors and demographics.
-Use clustering algorithms like K-Means to group similar customers and offer insights into targeted marketing strategies.
+Major city Segmentation and Market Analysis to segment cities.
+Use clustering algorithms like K-Means to group similar cities and offer insights into targeted marketing strategies.

 ## Benchmarking - FDA / USDA 5% prediction (all food prices)
 https://www.ers.usda.gov/amber-waves/2023/february/ers-refines-forecasting-methods-in-food-price-outlook/